Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 <br>

-#### This dataset pull from The Wharton School, University of Pennsylvania.
+#### This dataset pulled from The Wharton School, University of Pennsylvania.

-#### I used Python 3 to work on this Assesment.
+#### I used Python 3 to work on this Assessment.
 I built two predictive models using XGBoost and Random Forest.
 XGBoost and Random forest are the best two machine learning algorithms that I used for building predictive models.
-XGboost can handle the missing values and Random Forest can be used to get a low variance in addion to this algorithm is used to find out the most important independent variables and can be used with subsampling techniques to deal with a big data.
+XGboost can handle the missing values.
+In general, Random Forest can be used to get a low variance in addition to this algorithm is used to find out the most important independent variables.
+In addition, it  can be used with subsampling techniques to deal with big data.

-#### The best perfomance of both models I get using those two predictive models when I increased the number of trees 'n_estimators' and 'max_depth' hyperparameters where I got the highest train_scores and test_scores and lowest mse_train and mse_test.
+#### The best performance of both models that I got when I increased the number of trees 'n_estimators' and 'max_depth' hyperparameters.
+This helps me to get the highest train_scores and test_scores and lowest mse_train and mse_test.

 <br>